Cellar Fall Injury Compensation Claims

 If an individual falls down cellar steps in an accident in their own home, it would be difficult to find someone to make a claim against.
-However, if an individual falls down cellar steps in a rented property, they may be able to make a compensation claim against their landlord.
+However, if you fall down cellar steps in a rented property, you may be able to make a compensation claim against the landlord.

 A landlord may have failed in their duty of care if they have not ensured that the cellar steps are safe to use.
 This may include: